Cross-interactive residual smoothing for global and block Lanczos-type solvers for linear systems with multiple right-hand sides: Influence of rounding errors in recursion formulas

 \Cref{Theorem1} can specifically be applied to Lanczos-type solvers, such as Gl-BiCGSTAB, Gl-CGS2, and Bl-BiCGGR.
 Note that, for example, in Gl-BiCGSTAB and Bl-BiCGGR, the approximation and residual are updated in two parts (the BiCG part and polynomial part) at each iteration by using the forms \eqref{X_R}.
 Refer to the paragraph after the proof of \Cref{Theorem2} for details; also see \cref{sec5.2}.

-Moreover, we can identify the cause of a large residual gap for the recursion formulas~\eqref{B_X_R}, similarly to \eqref{gap1}, assuming that the column-orthonormal matrices $\check{P}_k$, the ranges of which are equal to those of the direction matrices $P_k$, are available.
-We leave showing the corresponding result in the general case open.
+Moreover, we can identify the cause of a large residual gap for the recursion formulas~\eqref{B_X_R}, similarly to \eqref{gap1}, under the assumption that the columns of $Q_k \in \mathbb{R}^{n\times s}$, the range of which is equal to that of the direction matrix $P_k$, are orthonormal.
+If the number of right-hand sides $s$ is small and the iteration process is sufficiently stable, the orthonormalization of the columns of $P_k$ can be skipped.
+However, it is not clear whether large relative residual norms are the main factors causing the large residual gaps with no assumption about the orthonormality of the columns of $Q_k$, and we leave this problem open.

 \begin{theorem} Let $X_k \in \mathbb{F}^{n\times s}$ and $R_k \in \mathbb{F}^{n\times s}$ be the $k$th approximation and residual, respectively, generated by \eqref{B_X_R} in finite precision arithmetic.
-If the columns of $\check{P}_j$ are (exactly) orthonormal for all $j < k$, the norm of the residual gap $G_{R_k} := (B - AX_k) - R_k$ is bounded as follows:
+If the columns of $Q_j\in \mathbb{R}^{n\times s}$ are (exactly) orthonormal for all $j < k$, the norm of the residual gap $G_{R_k} := (B - AX_k) - R_k$ is bounded as follows:

-\end{theorem} \begin{proof} Noting that $\|\check{P}_j\| = \sqrt{s}$ and $\|\check{P}_j\|\|\tilde \alpha_j\| = \sqrt{s}\|\tilde \alpha_j\| = \sqrt{s}\|\check{P}_j\tilde \alpha_j\|$, the local errors in the updated approximation $X_k=\text{fl}(X_{k-1} + \text{fl}(\check{P}_{k-1}\tilde \alpha_{k-1}))$ and residual $R_k= \text{fl}(R_{k-1} - \text{fl}(\text{fl}(A\check{P}_{k-1})\tilde \alpha_{k-1}))$ can be evaluated as follows:
+\end{theorem} \begin{proof} Noting that $\|Q_j\| = \sqrt{s}$ and $\|Q_j\|\|\alpha_j^\square\| = \sqrt{s}\|\alpha_j^\square\| = \sqrt{s}\|Q_j\alpha_j^\square\|$, the local errors in the updated approximation $X_k=\text{fl}(X_{k-1} + \text{fl}(Q_{k-1}\alpha_{k-1}^\square))$ and residual $R_k= \text{fl}(R_{k-1} - \text{fl}(\text{fl}(AQ_{k-1})\alpha_{k-1}^\square))$ can be evaluated as follows:

-where $E_{X_k} := E_{X_k}'+\tilde E_{X_k}''$ and $E_{R_k}:=E_{R_k}' + \tilde E_{R_k}'' + E_{R_k}'''\tilde \alpha_{k-1}$.
+where $E_{X_k} := E_{X_k}'+E_{X_k}^\square$ and $E_{R_k}:=E_{R_k}' + E_{R_k}^\square + E_{R_k}'''\alpha_{k-1}^\square$.
 Thus, similarly to the evaluation of \eqref{gap_Th1}, the norm of the residual gap can be bounded as follows: